Hopes have risen for a congressional agreement that could reopen the U.S. government and avoid a debt default.

 The accord would increase the federal government's debt limit into early 2014, and would include a short-term measure to reopen the government and allow negotiations to begin on a budget for fiscal 2014, which began on October 1.

 After talks Monday, Democratic Senate Majority Leader Harry Reid and Republican Senate Leader Mitch McConnell both expressed optimism.
-Reid predicted Tuesday could be a "bright day," and McConnell said he shares Reid's view.
+Reid predicted Tuesday could be a "bright day," and McConnell said he shared Reid's view.

 Any deal would have to be approved by the full House and Senate before being signed by President Barack Obama.